 How I Will Support Environmental Sustainability

-I will create a Sustainability Committee, led by a Sustainability Officer, to develop a Sustainability Plan that is feasible, affordable, and beneficial to Cleveland Heights residents.
-This plan will prioritize equity for minority and lower-income communities, and it will range from both small, simple programs, such as pollinator pathways and community gardens, to larger, long-term initiatives, such as getting Cleveland Heights to 100% renewable energy by 2035—if not sooner.
+I will work to create a citizen Sustainability Committee, with the goal that it is led by a Sustainability Officer employed by Cleveland Heights, to develop a Sustainability Plan that is feasible, affordable, and beneficial to Cleveland Heights residents.
+This plan must prioritize equity for minority and lower-income communities, and it will range from both small, simple programs, such as pollinator pathways and community gardens, to larger, long-term initiatives, such as getting Cleveland Heights to 100% renewable energy by 2035—if not sooner.